arangodb/linenoise-ng/README.md

 (cd build && make DESTDIR=/tmp install)
 ```

-To build the library on Windows, use these commands in an MS-DOS command
+To build the library on Windows, use these commands in a `cmd` command
 prompt:

 ```